nathanfoale/nathanfoale/README.md

 - 👋 Hi, I’m @nathanfoale
-- 👀 I’m interested in software development, data science
+- 👀 I’m interested in web development, AI & data science
 - 🌱 I’m currently learning econometrics and mathematics
 - 💞️ I’m looking to collaborate on any beginner friendly projects
 - 📫 How to reach me: natfoale@gmail.com